-What’s interesting, though, is USPS last-mile services typically do not not require much defense.
+What’s interesting, though, is USPS parcel services typically do not require much defense.
 The service levels and turnaround times are traditionally among the best around, which begs an important question:

 - How can a government agency compete with other small parcel carriers regarding delivery speeds, accuracy, etc.?

-That said, some argue that collaborating with hundreds of trucking firms spread out across the country allowed the USPS to diversify its trucking and ensure more consistent service.
+That said, some argue that collaborating with hundreds of trucking firms spread out across the country allowed the USPS to diversify its trucking and ensure more consistent local and regional service.

-Additionally, USPS contracts sustained many of these smaller private carriers, and so it is not unreasonable to suggest that these partners were more likely to prioritize postal service work, honoring the long-standing relationship to the government agency.
+Additionally, USPS contracts sustained many of these smaller private carriers, so it is not unreasonable to suggest that these partners were more likely to prioritize postal service work, honoring the long-standing relationship with the government agency.